How much does a bowling ball cost? If you’re new to the world of bowling, it’s only natural to ask yourself that question.

 Plastic balls can also be a good pick for a professional who wants to straighten their shot on spares.
 Sure, such bowling balls don’t have the same back-end firepower or the hook potential that the other coverstocks can deliver, but they prove to be much easier to control which kind of makes up for the downsides a little bit.
 Any beginner who’s looking to perfect their shot and minimize their margin of error should consider starting with a plastic bowling ball.

-Now if you feel that you got comfortable enough and you think that you’re ready to move up to the next step and stop playing at a beginner level, then a Urethane bowling ball is the next logical evolution of the ball you should acquire.
+Now if you feel that you got comfortable enough and you think that you’re ready to move up to the next step and stop playing at a beginner level, then picking the best Urethane bowling ball is the next logical evolution of the ball you should acquire.
 The durability of a Urethane bowling ball can be just as good as that of plastic.

 The difference here lies in the ball’s ability to create friction between its surface and the surface of the lane.
 It allows for better hook potential when compared to the plastic ball.
 If you’re just learning about hook potential, the solid corrective control of the urethane ball will be quite sufficient.
 Using it will allow you to refine your hook and maximize pin carry.